stats-tgeorge/docs/whedon.md

 # certain period of time (supported units days and weeks)
 @whedon remind @reviewer in 2 weeks

-# Ask Whedon to accept the paper and deposit with Crossref
+# Ask Whedon to do a  dry run of accepting the paper and depositing with Crossref
-@whedon accept
+@whedon recommend-accept

 # Ask Whedon to check the references for missing DOIs
 @whedon check references

+# Ask Whedon to check repository statistics for the submitted software, for license, and
+# for Statement of Need section in paper
+@whedon check repository

+EiC TASKS

+# Flag submission for editoral review, due to size or question about being research software
+@whedon query scope

+# Invite an editor to edit a submission (sending them an email)
+@whedon invite @editor as editor

+# Reject a paper
+@whedon reject

+# Withdraw a paper
+@whedon withdraw

+# Ask Whedon to actually accept the paper and deposit with Crossref
+# (supports custom branches too)
+@whedon accept deposit=true
 ```

 ## Author commands